it's a game

 That's because even a bot can see through your posing.

-It’s not over for programmers, it’s over for Computer Science BS naggers because now retards who didn’t go to college can do what they do
+It’s not over for programmers, it’s over for Computer Science BS Black folk because now morons who didn’t go to college can do what they do

 I'm a communist and i personally love it.
-All these people that got into debt for that degree so they could be superior to their fellow countrymen. fuck those people. they didnt do that to better themselves, they did it to exploit others and lord over others. fuck em.
+All these people that got into debt for that degree so they could be superior to their fellow countrymen. frick those people. they didnt do that to better themselves, they did it to exploit others and lord over others. frick em.

 I overheard a conversation the other day between two upper management people saying "Yea ya know going to college isn't the best way to get ahead anymore"